Mr-Seoul/TinyTapeOutGDS/docs/info.md

 ## How it works

 Using a 25.175 MHz clock, the top module generates the VGA Timings for visual output.
 Using 2 debouncing modules, the inputs are debounced for input stability.
 The x and y indices of the VGA module are passed onto a graphicsprocessing module, which compares the coordinates to the bounds of the paddles and ball.
 If not inside one of the objects, it generates a XOR background.
-The ball and paddles use position and velocity registers, while the ball has 1 velocity register and 2 registers storing direction information for lower register usage.
+The paddles use position and y velocity registers (they only move up and down), while the ball has a position 1 velocity register and 2 registers storing direction information for lower register usage.

 ## How to test